momozahara/RatkinRaceStandalone/README.md

 This is a change that have been made

-- use race ThingDef parentName human instead of basePawn
 - make ratkin kinds have same stats as vanilla human kinds
 - fix bug that wound or eye patch did not align with eyes